MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/retail-supply-chain-optimization.md

 ---
-title: "Supply chain optimization in the retail industry"
+title: Supply chain optimization in the retail industry
 description: Learn how to use Azure for supply chain optimization in the retail industry.
 Gain visibility into the bottlenecks between procurement, logistics, and delivery.
 author: BrianBlanchard
 ms.author: brblanch